-Trump set to announce new U.S. factory by top Apple supplier
+Apple supplier Foxconn says it will build big Wisconsin factory

 It's also unclear if Wisconsin, or any state for the matter, can supply Foxconn with the thousands of skilled laborers it would need to manufacture electronics at scale.

--- CNN's Jeff Zeleny contributed to this report.
+--CNN's Jeff Zeleny contributed to this report.